william-coulter/website-js/articles/free_will.md

 Computers in 2021 are unable to process a model of a human brain on a cellular level, let alone the entire universe on a quantum particle level.
 There are however constant innovations being made on the computer processor so who knows how far off this is.

-Even though the reaching the requirements for `1`, `2` and `3` is completely infeasible in 2021 it is not impossible.
-They cannot be reached because of a lack of scientific understanding and limitations on our technology, not because of a lack of possibility; we're just not there _yet_.
+Even though the reaching the requirements for `1`, `2` and `3` is completely infeasible in 2021, it is not impossible; we're just not there _yet_.
 But just because it can't be done now, doesn't mean it can't be done ever.
 So is the universe just as deterministic as the tennis ball that you have thrown through the air?

 There are some bleak consequences that arrise from a deterministic universe.
 Can the position of every particle in the universe at every point in time, future and past, be known?
 Is free will an illusion that can only manifest from our ignorance?
-Could someone have stopped me from <!-- TODO -->
+Could someone have told me from <!-- TODO -->

 The mathematician Pierre-Simon Laplace theorised about a determistic universe.
 After Newtonian physics was grounded amongst the scientific community, Laplace said that if an intellect could know all the conditions of the universe at a point in time and put the data to analysis, then _"nothing could be uncertain and the future just like the past would be present before its eyes"_.